Skip Breadcrumb Links

 Call LAO for more information about your situation at 1-800-668-8258 (free anywhere in Ontario) or 416-979-1446 in the GTA.
 You can get legal aid help in more than 120 languages.
 You can also access LAO from outside Ontario by making a collect call to 416-979-1446.

 Community agencies can help you prepare to apply for legal aid.
-To find help in your area, go to Services Near Me.
+To find help, go to Services Near Me and search for "legal aid" in your area.

 For More Information